Entangled-mind/financial-analysis-sp500-companies/README.md

-# S&P 500 Corporate Financial Analysis
+# S&P 500 Financial Analysis

 A financial analysis project using **Google Sheets** to analyze the financial performance of S&P 500 companies, focusing on revenue, profitability, operating performance, and year-over-year growth.